afnandamra/city_explorer_api/README.md

 ### Lab 8 : 23-2-2021

-23-02-2021 (time)pm - <!--  Application now has a fully-functional express server, with a GET route for the location / weather / parks resource, from API servers. -->
+23-02-2021 6:00pm -  Application now has a fully-functional express server, with a GET route for the location / weather / parks resource, from API servers.
+It's working great locally, but in heroku there is an issue

 #### Feature 1: Database